Search

 Only required when a marine pollutant is being transported in a means of containment on a vessel.

-This mark is displayed on small means of containment filled with infectious substances that are assigned to “UN3373, Biological Substance Category B”.
+This mark is displayed on small means of containment filled with infectious substances assigned to “UN3373, Biological Substance Category B”.

 NOTE: This category B mark must be displayed instead of the Class 6.2 label.